-• Results in groundwater concentrations in a potable water supply well above an established MCL or SMCL, or Leads to significantly reduced crop production.
+- Results in groundwater concentrations in a potable water supply well above an established MCL or SMCL, or - Leads to significantly reduced crop production.

-Sustainable Management Criteria Description Metric Groundwater quality data from GAMA groundwater information system supplemented with additional data from CCRWQCB Minimum Threshold No new exceedances past the existing number of wells that are above the regulatory standard for each COC 2025 Interim Milestone Same as the minimum threshold Measurable Objective Same as the minimum threshold Undesirable Results Future or new minimum thresholds exceedances are caused by a direct result of GSA groundwater management action(s), including projects or management actions and regulation of groundwater extraction
+Sustainable Management Criteria Description Metric Groundwater quality data from the groundwater ambient monitoring & assessment program (GAMA) groundwater information system supplemented with additional data from CCRWQCB Minimum Threshold No new exceedances past the existing number of wells that are above the regulatory standard for each COC 2025 Interim Milestone Same as the minimum threshold Measurable Objective Same as the minimum threshold Undesirable Results Future or new minimum thresholds exceedances are caused by a direct result of GSA groundwater management action(s), including projects or management actions and regulation of groundwater extraction

-Table 3-12.
+Table 2-12.
 Summary of Sustainable Management Critera for Degradation of Water Quality

-3.5.1 GSP Amendment 1 Change to Degraded Groundwater Quality SMC
+2.5.1 GSP Amendment 1 Change to Degraded Groundwater Quality SMC

-As noted in Section 2.5.1, to address DWR's review comment that GSAs are not just responsible for managing impacts of projects and management actions on groundwater quality, but also required to manage groundwater quality impacts from extraction, in GSP Amendment 1 SVBGSA revised the undesirable result to be:
+As noted in Section 1.1.5, to address DWR's review comment that GSAs are not just responsible for managing impacts of projects and management actions on groundwater quality, but also required to manage groundwater quality impacts from extraction, in GSP Amendment 1 SVBGSA revised the undesirable result to be: